GIVE me a penny, and I will tell you a story "worth gold"... Letters inspired by Pliny the Younger.

 Here in the Capitol, with talk of war over the seas and civil strife here at home, I often think of your example.
 I desire to walk in our mountains and besides our lakes the same way an invalid recalls the taste of wine, slow dancing or a night out.

 I talked of my imprisonment to work and the pointless accumulation of new casework.
 I told you that I feared I would never escape the chains of duty.
 I remember the glint in your eye and the touch of your hand on my shoulder.
 While you are older than I, the glint was sharp.
 While you had retired pale and ill, your touch was firm.
 And when I looked at your face, I saw a younger, hale man.
 You gave me the best advice of a good friend.
-I ponder it now as I daydream of your adventuring: leave before my allotted time expires.
+I ponder it now as I daydream of your adventuring: "Leave before your allotted time expires!"

 1.Both Caninius and Pliny had farms in the cooler highlands near Lake Como, and both enjoyed reading, fishing, and hunting.
 Unlike Pliny, I find no pleasure in killing for sport, but occasionally in my own mountain remoteness find that a necessity against marauding beasts.

 2. The original letter is a sad lesson across the ages.
 Many of my friends have died in office, their plans for retiring to a life of well-earned rest never realized.
 It was at a funeral for one of these that I met an old friend who looked at me and told me that, whatever I called it, all wage slavery is a curse.
 He said that if I did not leave my offices, I would be next.
 I took his advice.
 Traditional scholarship suggests that Pliny never had the opportunity of retiring to his beloved mountains and was too pigheaded to head the example of his friend Caninius Rufus.
-At the request of the Emperor, he took office in Syria and died in office.
+At the request of the Emperor, he took office in modern-day northern Turkey and died in office.

 Letter XVI — To CATILIUS SEVERUS Greetings!